Kate Bryant; Counsellor & CBT Therapist, MBACP Registered.

 Not everyone will have access to good support networks and it's not always easy to talk to those we are close to about our problems.
 You may have anxiety, relationship difficulties or have been diagnosed with depression, you may just feel you need to off load or that you feel overwhelmed with life.
 Whatever the reason counselling gives you the opportunity to talk freely and privately.

-Telephone counselling has been shown to be very effective also and is becoming an accessible and affordable option for many.
-For example, if you are unable to travel, have childcare to consider, limited finances, or a hectic schedule telephone counselling may suit you better than visiting a counselling practice.
+Both types of counselling have been shown to be very effective.
+They are also an accessible and affordable option for many.
+For example, if you are unable to travel, have childcare to consider, limited finances, or a hectic schedule telephone/video counselling may suit you better than visiting a counselling practice.

 You may not know what exactly you want to talk about in counselling.
 It may be that things are just ‘not right’ for you at the moment.
 Research has shown that one of the most important aspects in counselling is a good client - counsellor relationship.
 In the first session we can have a chat about your situation and what you would like to achieve through counselling.
 You will have opportunity ask any questions you may have and get a genuine feel for how counselling with me works.